 If you have either of these two email management rules for your email integration service:

 - Open a new alert only if an open incident does not already exist

 - Open and resolve alerts based on custom rules

 ...then an incident was most likely appended to an existing incident, which would explain why a new incident was not created.
 Learn more about incident creation settings.

 When a trigger is appended to an incident it will look like the following.
 The appended trigger is highlighted in green.
 Notice that both triggers are appended to the same incident, appearing in the same incident timeline.

-If no one is on-call on the escalation policy for your service, PagerDuty does not have a user to assign an incident to and will not create a new incident.
+If no one is on-call on a service's escalation policy, PagerDuty does not have a user to assign an incident to, and we will not create a new incident.

 For example, if your escalation policy only has the following schedule associated with it, where one user is on-call from 00:00 - 08:00, if a trigger comes in between 08:01 - 23:59, no new triggers will be created in PagerDuty because no one will be on-call.

 To address this, check the escalation policy associated with your service and make sure that someone will be on-call when you need incidents to trigger.